martinmcbride/pysound/README.md

 # pysound

 A Python library for creating digital sound.
+Mainly intended to allow creation of experimental instruments and music.